Countries and carriers around the globe ground the 737 Max 8

 OMAN

-Oman said Tuesday it was “temporarily suspending” all flights by Boeing 737 MAX aircraft in the sultanate following the crash of an Ethiopian Airlines jetliner, becoming the first nation on the Arabian Peninsula to ground the planes.

-Oman’s Public Authority for Civil Aviation made the announcement, without elaborating on its reasoning.
-The state-owned Oman Air, which operates five Boeing 737 MAX 8 aircraft, said flights operated by those planes “will be suspended as soon as possible.”
+Oman and the United Arab Emirates barred flights by Boeing 737 Max 8 and 9 aircraft.
+Oman’s Public Authority for Civil Aviation made the sultanate’s announcement, without elaborating on its reasoning.
+State-owned Oman Air operates five Max 8 aircraft and said it was rescheduling other planes for its flights.

 SOUTH AFRICA